feldtsen/pointy-dit212/RAD.md

     - Is the enemy actions visible to the user?

 ---
+**Story Identifier:** STK004

+**Story Name:** Start menu

+**Description:** As a user, I want a start menu so I can decide when to start the game.

+**Confirmation**

+- **Functional:**
+    - Can I click a button to start the game?

+    - Can I click a button to quit the game?

+    - Is it possible to pause the game?

+-- **Non-functional**
+    - Is the menu always accessible when the game is started?

+    - Is the menu intuitive and easy to use?

+---
 ## 2.2.
 Definition of done
 For a user story to be considered to be done, the following criteria have to be fullfilled: